ivotron/ivotron.github.io/_posts/2013-07-18-intel-analysis-shipping-basics.md

 case an "app" is defined as whichever process that holds a handle to the mercury server (i.e. any application being able to ship functions to the same VOL process running on ION).

-Since our proposal above is part of the VOL plugin, we aren't affected by this restriction.
+Since our proposal above is part of the server-side VOL plugin instance, we aren't affected by this restriction.
 The "only" thing we have to keep in mind is to handle transaction IDs correctly.
-For this we have two
+For this we have two alternatives:
-alternatives:

  1. let the app handle transaction assignment (as part of the `H5AE_ship_ff` call)
  2. have the analysis execution figure out how to not mess the transactions associated to new data